seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 **HAMLET**
 I do not think so: since he went into France, I
-have been in continual practise: I shall win at the
+have been in continual practice: I shall win at the
 odds.
 But thou wouldst not think how ill all's here
 about my heart: but it is no matter.